domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 352. Des Niles by Deadboy
 351. Mystery Girl (Set Me Free) by Pierre's Fantasy Club
 350. Towards The Sun by Joel Mull
-349. Technik by Born Dirty & MAI LAN
+349. Technik by Born Dirty & MAI LAN (y)
-348. Take It Easy by The Gold Souls
+348. Take It Easy by The Gold Souls (y)
 347. Blue Lagoon (Original) by Jerom
 346. White Noise (Wind) by Oasis Of Cats
-345. Intersteller Me by Inner Wave
+345. Intersteller Me by Inner Wave (y)
 344. Sasmba Beach by Mason Williams & Mannheim Steamrol...
 343. High by Young Thug Feat.
-Elton John
+Elton John (y)
 342. Plug Walk by Rich The Kid
 341. Bizarre Love Triangle (Exte... by New Order
 340. Gold Dust Woman by Fleetwood Mac